Variation of extremal length functions on Teichmuller space: Introduction

 \subsection{Remark}

-Note that Tromba \cite{Tromba} has proved that the Dirichlet energy function (with varied domains and fixed target) is strictly pluri-subharmonic on $\mathcal{\mathcal{T}}(S)$.
+Note that Tromba has proved that the Dirichlet energy function (with varied domain and fixed target) is strictly pluri-subharmonic on $\mathcal{\mathcal{T}}(S)$.
 More explicitly, fix a hyperbolic structure $g_0$ on $S$, for any $X\in \mathcal{T}(S)$, there exists a unique harmonic map $h:X\to (S,g_0)$ homotopic to the identity map of $S$.
-Denote the energy of $h$ by $E(X)$.
-It was shown by Tromba \cite{Tromba} that $E(\cdot)$ defines a strictly pluri-subharmonic function on $\mathcal{\mathcal{T}}(S)$.
-The fact that the target surface $(S,g_0)$ has constant curvature $-1$ plays an important role in Tromba's proof.
-While in our situation, the target is flat.
+Denote the energy of $h$ by $D(X)$.
+It was shown by Tromba \cite{Tromba,Tromba2} that $D(\cdot)$ defines a strictly pluri-subharmonic function on $\mathcal{\mathcal{T}}(S)$.

+The fact that the target surface $(S,g_0)$ has constant curvature $-1$ plays an important role in Tromba's argument, since integral of curvature form appears in the estimation of Levi form.
+While in our situation, the target is flat with singularity.
+However, we can make some analogous computations by restricting the integral of energy density on a cylinder domain, whose image under the harmonic maps is isometric to the unit interval.
+Such a one-dimensional feature will simplify our computations.

-On the other hand, the Dirichlet energy function, with fixed domain and varied targets, is convex along Weil-Petersson geodesics (see \cite{Wolf89, Tromba, Yamada}).
+On the other hand, the Dirichlet energy function, with fixed domain and varied target, is convex along Weil-Petersson geodesics (see \cite{Wolf89, Tromba, Yamada}).
 In this case, the Hessian of Dirichlet energy function realizes the Weil-Petersson Riemannian metric.
 It is then possible to develop Teichm\"uller theory in terms of harmonic maps by systematic investigation of variations of the target hyperbolic structures, see Wolf \cite{Wolf89} and Jost \cite{Jost} for references.